Machinery makers smell opportunity as China's farms think big

-For manufacturers like U.S.-based AGCO (AGCO.N) and Deere & Co (DE.N) and Italy's CNH Industrial (CNHI.MI), Chinese demand for big machines could help to offset weakness in North America and Europe, where farm incomes are declining with global commodity prices.
+For manufacturers like U.S.-based AGCO and Deere & Co and Italy's CNH Industrial, Chinese demand for big machines could help to offset weakness in North America and Europe, where farm incomes are declining with global commodity prices.

+The trend also contrasts with stalling sales in construction equipment and passenger cars, which have been hit by the slowing Chinese economy.

 "People are just getting ready," said Alexious Lee, head of China industrial research at investment bank CLSA, pointing to the widespread move towards larger farms.